 What are the different types of pearls?

-You can harvest as many as 30 pearls out of one mussel.
-As the mussel gets older, it produces higher luster pearls.
+You can harvest as many as 30 pearls out of one mussel and continue to reuse the mussel as long as the waters are kept clean and healthy.

 A saltwater pearl is a pearl produced by a saltwater mollusk in a saline environment.
-The three most common types of saltwater pearls are Akoya pearls, Tahitian pearls and South Sea pearls.
-The shape of the saltwater pearl is naturally more round than freshwater cultured pearls.
-When buying saltwater pearls, make sure the nacre is thick enough that it will not peel off.
-To ensure the saltwater pearls are good quality, the pearls need to be more than 20 years old – which makes them quite expensive.
+The three most common types of saltwater pearls are Cultured Saltwater Akoya pearls, Tahitian pearls and South Sea pearls.
+The shape of the saltwater pearl is typically more round than freshwater cultured pearls.
+When buying saltwater pearls, make sure the nacre is thick enough that it will not peel off within the next few years.

 Why are the Saltwater pearls more expensive?

-Saltwater pearls are more expensive than freshwater cultured pearls because the saltwater oyster only produces one pearl at a time.
+Cultured Saltwater pearls are more expensive than cultured freshwater pearls because the saltwater oyster only typically only produces one pearl at a time.
 Freshwater mussels can produce up to 30 pearls at a time.
 This -- combined with the higher labor costs in Japan -- creates a more expensive pearl.

 How to choose fine quality pearl jewelry?

 Surface quality: The next important criterion is how blemish-free the pearls are.
 The less imperfections you see, the more expensive the pearl.

 Size: In general, the larger the pearl, the more expensive it is.
 Once pearls hit 8mm they will double in price.

 Shape: In general, the rounder the pearl is, the more expensive it will be.
 Round pearls are generally worth twice as much as oval shaped or "off round" pearls.

 What about the color of a good-quality pearl?

 What are the natural colors of pearls?

 The natural colors for freshwater pearls are white, pink and peach.
 Natural colors of saltwater pearls are white, light gray, dark gray, peacock, eggplant, dark gray, and gold.

 Pearls will be treated with organic dyes or laser treated.
 With treated colors, you must be careful not to leave them in direct sunlight for a long period of time or they might fade.

 What are the different pearl shapes?

 The different shapes of pearls available at Bourdage Pearls Jewelry store are: